Maxwell317898/Luau-on-Lua/README.md

 ```
 wait(time)      eg: wait(5)           in lua if you wanted to do this you would do os.execute("sleep")
 erandom(range1,range2)                returns a random number between your range (you can add numbers with decimals like 0.2 or 0.6)
+error(msg, level)                     sends the massage with the prefix ERROR: defult level is 1 or exit code 1 (means an error) you can change by changeing level
 ```